Making beautiful jewelry, plates and coasters by fusing glass is much easier than you might think.

 Although electric kilns can be very expensive, a microwave kiln lets you try this fun hobby for almost nothing.

 So do you want to learn how to fuse glass at home?

-In a conventional glass kiln, heat is applied from the outside.
-As the heat slowly travels to the center of the kiln where the glass is.
+In a conventional glass kiln, heat is applied from the outside and slowly travels to the center of the kiln where the glass is.
 The more heat you apply over time, the higher the temperature in the center will be.
-Since this is a pretty slow process, it might take some time before the glass fusing temperature is reached.
+This is a pretty slow process and it might take some time before the glass fusing temperature is reached.